New census data shows reshaping of Montana population

 While the census data can now be broken down to extremely detailed levels, the Census Bureau cautions those smaller numbers may not always be exactly accurate.
 They have added “statistical noise” – adjusting the numbers to ensure individuals can’t be identified from the census responses.
 The agency says the impact should be minimal on numbers at a larger scale – like the total population of a county.
 However, there may be more change in smaller numbers, including smaller geographic areas and racial and ethnic or age breakdowns.

 You can find more information about the new data on the Census Bureau website.
-The Montana Department of Commerce will also highlight key information on its Census and Economic Information Center website.
+The Montana Department of Commerce will also highlight key information on its Census & Economic Information Center website.